ericlifka/mini-lisp/shortlist.md

 ,@ - splice operator for quasi-quotes

-pattern matching for parameters and assignments
+move string into iterables group

-matrix math:
+more matrix math:
-  add
   multiply
   dot product